storj/storj/docs/blueprints/reputation-store.md

 Some fields are necessary in both the `nodes` table and the new reputation store.
 We will call these "contested" columns.
 Some examples are `disqualified` and `suspended`.
 Node selection needs to read them frequently, and audit needs to update them depending on audit outcomes.

 Through [denormalization](https://en.wikipedia.org/wiki/Denormalization), we can duplicate these fields in two separate stores so that the audit service can update the `nodes` table only when needed.
-The uncontested columns can be frequently updated by the audit service and the contested columns can be frequently read by node selection.
-The contested columns will only need to be updated by the audit service if one of them changes.
+The uncontested columns can be frequently updated by the audit service via the reputation store and the contested columns can be frequently read by node selection via the nodes table.
+The contested columns in the nodes table will only need to be updated by the reputation service if one of them changes.

 The reputation store will be considered the source of truth for the contested values, as it will contain the most recently-updated values for reputation.

-## Design / Implementation
+Note that we may replace the contested values in the overlay with a single `healthy` column (see "Other Details" below).

 ### Reputation Package